-The double occupation number of the states $n_U$ is also shown in Figs.~\ref{fig:energy_conv_1D} and~\ref{fig:energy_conv_2D}.
+is also shown in Figs.~\ref{fig:energy_conv_1D} and~\ref{fig:energy_conv_2D}.
 The $n_U=0$ states are drawn, but only the first and most important state where $n_U > 0$ is presented, to enable readability.
 Clearly, the most important states have the least double occupation.
 However, it is interesting that some $n_U=0$ states are much less important than $n_U=1,2,3$, and even $n_U=4$ in 1D.
 This effect is more pronounced in 1D than in 2D.
 This is because some states, where most electrons are bunched together, are much less probable in 1D and thus contribute much less to the ground state.

 The key idea is that only a fraction of states $f$ is important to capture all the physics of the ground state.
 If it were possible to know which states are more important, this could reduce the necessity for the full Fock space, speed up calculations, and allow for larger clusters.
 Of course, we do not know how ``important'' a state is before knowing the ground state.
 However, we can follow the intuition given by Figs.~\ref{fig:energy_conv_1D} and~\ref{fig:energy_conv_2D} and prioritize low $n_U$ states, as a first approximation.